agraef/midizap/README.md

 Note that this transposes *all* existing notes in translations following the directive, so if you add this option to an existing configuration, you probably have to edit the note messages in it accordingly.

-## Key and Data Input
+## Key and Data Translations

-Translations come in two flavors, "key translations" and "data translations", which differ in the way the extra data payload of the input message, called the *parameter value* (or just *value* for short), is processed.
+Translations come in two flavors or "modes", *key translations* and *data translations*, which differ in the way the extra data payload of the input message, called the *parameter value* (or just *value* for short), is processed.
 The parameter value depends on the type of MIDI message.
 Program changes (`PC`) have no value at all.
 For notes, as well as key and channel pressure messages (`CP`, `KP`), it is a velocity value; for control changes (`CC`), a controller value; and for pitch bend messages (`PB`), a pitch bend value.
 The latter is a 14 bit value composed of the two data bytes in the message, which is considered as a signed quantity in the range -8192..8191, where 0 denotes the center value.
 In all other cases, the parameter value consists of a single data byte, which denotes an unsigned 7 bit quantity in the range 0..127.

 Note that since translations must be determined uniquely in each translation class, you can't have both key *and* data translations for the same input in the same section; it's either one or the other.